fltk/fltk/README.Cairo.txt

 -----------------------

 From Bill:
-First there is the HAVE_CAIRO configuration option.
+First there is the FLTK_HAVE_CAIRO configuration option.
 This indicates that any cairo calls are available.
 In this case you get something like this:

 // static variable holding the last cairo context fltk set: